 Upon completion of our program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways:

-- Use technology effectively to successfully accomplish necessary tasks.
+Use technology effectively to successfully accomplish the necessary tasks.

-- Demonstrate understanding of legal and ethical issues related to phlebotomy.
+Demonstrate an understanding of legal and ethical issues related to phlebotomy.